BillHan01/BillHan01.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science, Tongji University, Present
+* M.Phil. in Computer Science, Tongji University, Present
-* B.E. in Software Engineering, Tongji University, 2025
+* B.Eng. in Software Engineering, Tongji University, 2025
 * Exchange Student at School of Computation, Information and Technology, Technical University of Munich (TUM), 2024/25